pinteck/Boris-Bikes-Challenge/README.md

 Our aim for the project is to build a bike system that has a network of docking stations and bikes that anyone can use.
 We will build a program that will emulate all the docking stations, bikes, and infrastructure.

-This project will include 22 challenges.
+This project will include 22 challenges.   add .